borgbase/vorta.borgbase.com/contributing/translations.md

 Add new strings for translation:
 - In Qt (sub)classes, use self.tr("English string"), scope will
   be the instance class name.
-- Elsewhere use vorta.i18n.translate("scopename", "English string")
+- Elsewhere use `vorta.i18n.translate("scopename", "English string")`
-- To only mark for string extraction, but not immediately translate, use vorta.i18n.trans_late function.
-Later, to translate, use vorta.i18n.translate (giving same scope).
+- To only mark a string, but not translate: `vorta.i18n.trans_late` (Translated string will be used later.
+E.g. when displaying settings.)

 ### Required Software